sensu/sensu-docs/content/sensu-go/5.0/reference/hooks.md

 ### Hook naming

-Each hook definition must have a unique name within its organization and environment.
+Each hook definition must have a unique name within its namespace.

 * A unique string used to name/identify the hook
 * Cannot contain special characters or spaces